Wilmer Flores Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in the league.
+- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in the league.

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.16).
+- The Cubs' 4.12 team ERA ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to surrender 149 home runs (1.1 per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to give up 149 home runs (1.1 per game), the fifth-fewest in baseball.

+- Hendricks gets the start for the Cubs, his 20th of the season.
+He is 5-7 with a 3.75 ERA and 74 strikeouts through 110 1/3 innings pitched.

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the left-hander threw six scoreless innings while giving up six hits.
+- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the righty tossed six innings, surrendering no earned runs while giving up four hits.

+- The 33-year-old has put together a 3.75 ERA and 6 strikeouts per nine innings in 19 games this season, while giving up a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.